rehmanzafar/xai-iml-sota/README.md

 * [TreeInterpreter](https://github.com/andosa/treeinterpreter); Package for interpreting scikit-learn's decision tree and random forest predictions.
 Allows decomposing each prediction into bias and feature contribution components as described in http://blog.datadive.net/interpreting-random-forests/.
 For a dataset with ``n`` features, each prediction on the dataset is decomposed  as ``prediction = bias + feature_1_contribution + ... + feature_n_contribution``.

+* [triplot](https://github.com/ModelOriented/triplot); The `triplot` package provides an instance-level explainer for the groups of explanatory variables called aspect importance.
+Package enables grouping predictors into entities called aspects.
+Afterwards, it calculates the contribution of those aspects to the prediction for a given observation.

 * [iml](https://github.com/christophM/iml); `iml` is an R package that interprets the behavior and explains predictions of machine learning models.
 It implements model-agnostic interpretability methods - meaning they can be used with any machine learning model.

 * [lightgbmExplainer](https://github.com/lantanacamara/lightgbmExplainer); An R package that makes lightgbm models fully interpretable.